If you want to run an effective sales team today, you need to own your data and have an effective and rigorously tested sales reporting strategy.

 Any combination of the following sales report samples can help you better predict and forecast your team’s performance in the future.

 1. Sales pipeline report

 A sales pipeline template covers the status and progress of your team’s deals, all broken down per-quarter.
 This spreadsheet represents a straightforward way to predict and forecast your deals in Microsoft Excel or Google sheets if you don’t yet have a dedicated reporting tool or CRM.

 Rather than dig into the specific details of your sales funnel and individual team performance, this sales report template is more concerned with the big picture, making it ideal to share with stakeholders outside of your sales team.

 However, as your team grows, you’ll need to migrate to a dedicated CRM that opens up opportunities for teamwide collaboration, task automation and allows you to dig deeper into individual actions.

 Weekly sales reporting allows you to uncover trends among your sales team without micromanaging your reps.
 Additionally, your data here can represent talking points during your weekly sales meetings or stand-ups.

 A weekly sales report template is primarily looking at individual reps’ actions and performance.
-For example, who’s winning the most leads?
+For example, who’s winning the most sales leads?
 Who’s conducting the most outbound calls?

 Meanwhile, you can also use weekly sales reports to keep an eye on total meetings and conversions to ensure that your team is operating at top productivity.